-How to Upgrade from Rocky Linux 8 to Rocky Linux 9
+How to Upgrade from Rocky Linux 8 to 9

 This step-by-step guide shows you how to easily upgrade your existing Rocky Linux 8 system to Rocky Linux 9.

 Before we get into the technicalities, we need to state clearly the following.
-The procedure described in this guide has been tried and is workable; nevertheless, the official recommendation is that upgrading from Rocky Linux 8 to Rocky Linux 9 is not encouraged and that a clean install of Rocky Linux 9 is preferable.
+The procedure described in this guide has been tried and proved; nevertheless, the official recommendation is that upgrading from Rocky Linux 8 to 9 is not encouraged and that a clean install of Rocky 9 is preferable.

 The Rocky Linux team does not recommend upgrades from one major version to the next (in this case 8.6 to 9.0).
 While it is technically possible to upgrade between major versions, we instead recommend a fresh install of the desired latest major version.

-We are obligated to clarify this so that you are informed of the possible risks and consequences.
+We must clarify this to inform you of the possible risks and consequences.
 With these clarifications, let us proceed to the main topic.

 Step 1: Backing Up Your Rocky Linux 8 System

-Before we begin upgrading to Rocky Linux 9 from Rocky Linux 8, we strongly recommend that you backup your system.
-This ensures that you can restore all of the vital data to its previous state if something goes wrong.
+Before we begin upgrading to Rocky Linux 9 from 8, we strongly recommend that you back up your system.
+This ensures you can restore all vital data to its previous state if something goes wrong.

 We recommend you use software that takes a snapshot of your whole operating system.
 However, you may find our “3 Best Free Hard Disk Imaging Software” guide helpful if you’re unsure exactly which one to use.

-Additionally, you can always use a command like the one shown below to archive all of the more important directories and their contents in a single tar.gz archive file.
+Additionally, you can always use a command like the one below to archive all the more important directories and their contents in a single tar.gz archive file.

 sudo tar czf /rocky8.tar.gz \